 EU and International Students are able to apply to study the PGCE but the University cannot guarantee that the PGCE qualification will enable you to teach in your home country.
 It is your responsibility to check the regulations for your home education jurisdiction.

 Welsh Government Teacher Training Incentives are available to eligible students who are studying the following PGCE Secondary subject specialisms: Biology, Chemistry, Computer Science, Design and Technology, English, Mathematics, Modern Foreign Languages, Physics and Welsh.
 The incentive amount is based on your degree classification and/or Masters, PhD.

-More information on Welsh Government teacher training incentives can be found here: Teacher Training Incentives in Wales 2020/21 (English).
+More information on Welsh Government teacher training incentives can be found here.

 Please note that Swansea University only offers a full-time PGCE pathway.
 For more information, please visit the PGCE course pages.